MysteriousGuardian/Remote-RDP/parts/2_setup.md

 A user was created with the name "wgserver" and after going through with the installation, updates were done.
 When going through with upgrade, I noticed that my VM does not have access to my network.
 At that point, I did some research to find out that I needed to configure an external switch to my Hyper-V.

 An external switch lets me configure my network card to act like a switch and route VM traffic to my router.
 In simpler terms, I create an imaginary switch that connects my VM to my home network.
 A lot of errors happened during the process, which I will review on a later part.
-I managed to fix all the problems and begin my WireGuard server setup.
+I managed to fix all the problems and begin my WireGuard project.